bwh91/jsDebug/README.md

 # jsDebug
-a script to help make javascript debugging easier
+a script to help make javascript debugging easier.
+It mimics the funcionality of the console.log function but allows you to easily turn it of and retrieve a log file.

 ## This script allows you to set debug functions to ease development of javascript